DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ## Confirm, view and update partnerships

+Partnerships are the relationships created between schools, delivery partners and providers who work together to deliver ECTE training to participants.

+Providers must confirm to DfE whenever they agree to enter into new partnerships with a school and delivery partner to deliver ECTE training.

-<div class="govuk-inset-text">The following endpoints are only available for systems integrated with API v3 onwards.
-They will not return data for API v1 or v2.</div>
+<div class="govuk-inset-text"> The partnerships endpoints are only available for systems integrated with API v3 onwards.
+They will not return data for API v1 or v2. </div>

-Providers must confirm to the DfE that they have agreed to enter into new partnerships with a school and delivery partner to deliver ECF-based training.

-**Providers should note:**
+### Before you start

+Use the `GET partnerships` endpoint to check if a partnership already exists for the school and cohort.

+Use the `GET schools` endpoint to check whether a school is already partnered with another lead provider.

+Submitting a duplicate partnership will return a 422 error.

+#### Understanding the `partnership_id`

+Every confirmed partnership has a unique identifier, returned as `id` in the `GET partnerships` response.
+This value identifies the specific relationship between the school, delivery partner, and lead provider for a single cohort.

+#### Default training assignment after partnership confirmation

-* once a partnership for a cohort is confirmed, any new participants who are registered for training at that school will be assigned ‘default’ training provision.
-For example, once a provider confirms partnership for the 2024 cohort, any participants who are registered at the school by the induction tutor will default to training with the provider and delivery partner in partnership
+Once a partnership for a cohort is confirmed, any new participants registered for training at that school will be assigned to the ‘default’ training provision.
+For example, once a provider confirms their partnership for the 2024 cohort, any participants registered by the school's induction tutor will automatically default to training with the agreed provider and delivery partner.
-* not all participants at a given school will be registered to receive training through the (default) partnership.
-Therefore providers may not receive data for all participants at schools they have partnered with.
-For example, a participant begins training at school 1 which is partnered with provider A and delivery partner B. If the participant transfers to school 2 which is partnered with provider Y and delivery partner Z, the participant can choose to remain with their existing training providers (A and B).
-In this case, provider Y will not receive data for this participant
-* providers may receive data for participants at schools which they do not have a partnership with.
-For example, a participant begins training at school 1 which is partnered with provider Y and delivery partner Z. They transfer to school 2 and choose to remain with their existing training providers (Y and Z).
-Therefore provider Y will continue to receive data for the participant, despite not being partnered with school 2

-### Find schools delivering ECF-based training in a given cohort
+### Find schools delivering ECTE training in a given cohort

-View details for schools providing ECF-based training in a given cohort.
-Check details on the type of training programme schools have chosen to deliver, and whether they have confirmed partnerships in place.

 ```
 GET /api/v3/schools/ecf?filter[cohort]={year}
 ```

+View details for schools providing ECTE training in a given cohort.
+Check details on the type of training programme schools have chosen to deliver, and whether they have confirmed partnerships in place.

 <div class="govuk-inset-text"> The `cohort` filter must be included as a parameter.
 The API will reject requests which do not include the `cohort` filter. </div>

 Providers can also filter results by school URN.
-For example: `GET /api/v3/schools/ecf?filter[cohort]=2024&filter[urn]=123456`
+For example, `GET /api/v3/schools/ecf?filter[cohort]=2024&filter[urn]=123456`.

-An example response body is listed below.
 Successful requests will return a response body with school details.

-#### Providers should note:
+#### What the API will show

-* the API will **only** show schools that are eligible for funded ECF-based training programmes within a given cohort.
-For example, if schools are eligible for funding in the 2021 cohort, they will be visible via the API, and providers can go on to form partnerships with them
+The API will **only** show schools that are eligible for funded ECTE training programmes within a given cohort.

+For example, if schools are eligible for funding in the 2025/26 academic year, they’ll be visible via the API, and providers can go on to form partnerships with them.

+#### What the API will not show

-* the API will **not** show schools that are ineligible for funding in a given cohort.
+The API will **not show** schools that are ineligible for funding in a given cohort.

 If a school’s eligibility changes from one cohort to the next, results will default according to the latest school eligibility.
-For example, if a school was eligible for funding in the 2023 cohort but becomes ineligible for funding in 2024, the API will **not** show the school in the 2024 cohort
+For example, if a school was eligible for funding in the 2024 cohort but becomes ineligible for funding in 2025, the API will not show the school in the 2025 cohort.
-* funding for the 2021 cohort ends on 31 July 2024.
-Schools will migrate any participants from this group who've not completed their training to the 2024 cohort

-For more detailed information see the specifications for this [view school details endpoint](/api-reference/reference-v3.html#api-v3-schools-ecf-get).
+For more detailed information, see the `GET schools` [endpoint documentation](/api-reference/reference-v3.html#api-v3-schools-ecf-get).

-#### Example response body:
+#### Example response body

 ```
 {